Biodiversity Net Gain Guidance

 The Biodiversity Gain Plan (BGP) is a new obligation that developers will have to fulfil.
 However, it builds on the preliminary ecological work and surveys already undertaken to establish the potential impacts of development on designated sites and priority habitats, protected and priority species, and the scope to avoid or mitigate any such impacts.
 Developers are able to use the BGP mechanism now to demonstrate how their proposals are achieving BNG.

-The BGP does not override the need to meet legal or policy requirements regarding protected species and designated sites, or priority species and habitats; BNG is in addition to any mitigation that may be needed.
-Further details on the survey work required to accompany planning applications lies within the Local validation checklist .
+The BGP does not override the need to meet legal or policy requirements regarding protected species and designated sites, or priority species and habitats; BNG must be considered in addition to any mitigation that may be needed - compensation measures for protected sites or species can only achieve no net loss.
+Further details on the survey work currently required to accompany planning applications lies within the local validation checklist and associated appendix E for the former borough of Allerdale.

 It is expected that all ecological surveys, impact assessments and mitigation, and preparation of the BGP will be carried out by suitably qualitied ecologists.